siderolabs/talos/website/content/docs/v0.15/Guides/upgrading-kubernetes.md

     extraVolumes: []
 ```

-In this example, new version is `5`.
+In this example, the new version is `5`.
 Wait for the new pod definition to propagate to the API server state (replace `talos-default-master-1` with the node name):

 ```bash